vanshika-37/ezPay/README.md

 ## Configuration
 1. **Dialogflow Configuration**:
    - Set up a **Dialogflow agent** and integrate the **API** keys in your backend for chatbot interaction.
-   - Configure the support ticket system to trigger an email to the support team when the chatbot escalates the issue.
+   - Add your api key to the resources directory and add path to code in dialogflow service.
 ---

 ## Running the Application